This guide will answer what is Timbre in music, provide examples of timbres, and explain the differences in timbres. So what is a timbre in music?

 #4.
 String Instruments

 In the case of string instruments, the differences between the violin, viola, cello, etc., can be quite subtle to notice.
-But if someone is experienced in playing the string instruments, they can tell the difference between them just by hearing.
-Some can notice the difference between two violins based upon how they are constructed.
+But if someone is experienced in playing string instruments, they can tell the difference between them just by hearing.
+Some can notice the difference between two violins based on how they are constructed.

 The timbre in the case of a string instrument can change depending upon which string you play.
 The tonal quality of the sound can also alter based on the different bowing techniques used.